InsightDI/DBIAD/README.txt

 - Create public GitHub location to hold all workshop files.
 (Chuck) DONE

 - Move current workshop files into GitHub, so we start from this point.
-(Chuck) IN PROCESS
+(Chuck) DONE

 - Make the labs more challenging.
 Give the students real "problems" that they have to think about and write code.
 Put the solutions in the notebooks, perhaps in a collapsed cell.
 (Meagan, Kristina)